 Our starting hotel offers a complimentary shuttle service to/from the Spokane Int’l Airport.
 If you are driving to the starting location, they also offer complimentary parking for the duration of the tour.

 Moderate walking is required to fully enjoy this tour.
 Some walking will also be on uneven paths.
 While walking canes are allowed, we are unable to accommodate travelers using other mobility devices, including walkers and wheelchairs.

-August – high of 78°, low of 58° (please note that temperatures are cooler in the mountains)
+July/August – high of 78°, low of 58° (please note that temperatures are cooler in the mountains)

 A total of three mailings are sent to assist you in preparing for your tour, including information sent upon receipt of your reservation.

 A passport is required for this tour as we experience Glacier National Park from both sides of the U.S. / Canada border.